ibm-cloud-docs/openwhisk/actions_go.md

 `--kind go:1.11` when creating or updating an action.
 {: shortdesc}

-## Creating and invoking Go actions
+## Creating and invoking a Go action
 {: #invoking-go-actions}

 A Go action is simply a public function from the `main` package.
 Use a single file for quick testing or development purposes.
 For production apps, [pre-compile your Go actions into an executable](#packaging-go-actions) for better performance or multiple source file support, including vendor libraries.